MyWishPlatform/lastwill/README.md

  • Discount (100%) is already included to the cost;

- • The maximum number of tokens distributed during Presale ICO is limited to 6.000.000 PRE WIL;
+ • The number of tokens distributed during the Presale ICO contract is unlimited;

- • The development team can terminate the Presale ICO at any time;
+ • The development team can terminate Presale ICO anytime before 09:00 AM (CST) on August 17,2017;

  • Presale token contract must conform to ERC20 spec.